 themes.
 Identify any conflicts within the dream; either apparent or implied.
 It is the conflicts that will provide the meat of

-it.
-So, for instance, if the dream features a disagreement, it's not what is being disagreed about that's important, it's
+So, for instance, if the dream features a disagreement, it's not what is being disagreed about that's important, it's WHY

-WHY the disagreement occurs; what are the underlying motives involved?
-In addition you could amplify the dream
+the disagreement occurs; what are the underlying motives involved?
+In addition you could amplify the dream characters

-characters by writing biographical sketches of them, whether these characters are known to you or not.
-May be the
+by writing biographical sketches of them, whether these characters are known to you or not.
+May be the dream makes

-dream makes mention of a specific time period or an actual historical event.
-Again, these should be amplified by doing
+mention of a specific time period or an actual historical event.
+Again, these should be amplified by doing some

-some background research.
-If you find creative visualisation easy, then one of the best methods to use for extra
+background research.
+If you find creative visualisation easy, then one of the best methods to use for extra material is a

-material is a Dream Re-entry, (this is described in detail in my book).
+Dream Re-entry, (this is described in detail in my book 'Working The Day Shift').
 This method uses Shamanic journeying

 techniques to go back into the dream and see what unfolds.
 The dream may take on a completely different aspect, it